The History of Riesling and Classic German Dishes

 The term Lent is said to come from several other words, such as from the Middle Eastern word “Lenten”, which means spring, or as a shortened form of the Old English word “Lencten”, meaning “spring season”.

 However it came about, it signifies the 40 days of fasting prior to Easter Sunday.
-This has been the norm since back in the 10th century, when 7 weeks of repentance and abstinence were practised in preparation for Easter Sunday, one of the most important celebrations in the Christian calendar.
+This has been the norm since back in the 10th century, when 7 weeks of repentance and abstinence were practiced in preparation for Easter Sunday, one of the most important celebrations in the Christian calendar.

-Before the 1500’s, One of the hardest things during this time for people was that meat, butter, milk and eggs were forbidden.
-This was particularly hard for a meat loving country such as Germany!!
+Before the 1500s, One of the hardest things during this time for people was that meat, butter, milk, and eggs were forbidden.
+This was particularly hard for a meat-loving country such as Germany.

 Maultaschen are traditionally made with “Bratwurstbrät ” as well as ground meat.
 This is the contents of a Bratwurst sausage, so you can always grab some German Bratwurst and use the filling, but traditional Bratwurst can be difficult to find outside of Germany.
 So many people substitute with their own mixture of ground pork and beef and spices.

 Once you have your meat mixture, it is mixed with spice and milk in a stand mixer.
-A common trick that is utilised when using a stand mixer for this is the addition of some crushed ice to prevent the fat from melting.
+A common trick that is utilized when using a stand mixer for this is the addition of some crushed ice to prevent the fat from melting.